sutd50043/cohortclass/cc6.md

 ## Exercise 1

-Given 2 relations $R$ and $S$.​ $R$ has 100 pages, 100 records per page.​ $S$ has 50 pages, 50 records per pages.
+Given 2 relations $R$ and $S$.​ $R$ has 100 pages, 100 records per page.​ $S$ has 50 pages, 50 records per page.
 Suppose we have 20 buffer frames.​

 1. What is the I/O cost of joining $R$ and $S$ with nested loop join, using $S$ as outer relation?